Last updated on March 22, 2021

 The commission payment threshold is low.
 Impact issues payments when earnings exceed 10 USD or the local equivalent.
-Affiliates can receive payouts to their bank and PayPal accounts.
+Affiliates receive payments to their bank and PayPal accounts.

 There’s a full-time affiliate marketing manager.
 When a merchant has the staff to support publishers, it quickens processes and shows commitment.
 You can contact the affiliate team through Impact.

 Impact’s affiliate software is top-notch.
 It offers excellent and reliable tracking solutions.
 Furthermore, the user interface and activity reports are user-friendly and easy to navigate.

 Robinhood also has a referral program.
-For every new friend that you invite to join Robinhood, you can both earn free stocks.
+For every new friend that you invite to join Robinhood, you both earn free stocks.
 As soon as your lead’s application gets approved, Robinhood will credit both of your accounts with free stock.
 You’re eligible to receive up to $500 in rewards each calendar year.

 Robinhood is a pioneer.
 It was the first to offer a zero-commission investment platform and continues to expand its product roster.
-You can have every confidence that you’re sending traffic to a trusted merchant.
+You can have every confidence that you’re sending traffic to a legit merchant.